Test Runner (Twister)

 arch_allow: <list of arches, such as x86, arm, arc>

-Set of architectures that this test case should only be run for.
+Set of architectures that this test scenario should only be run for.

 arch_exclude: <list of arches, such as x86, arm, arc>

-Set of architectures that this test case should not run on.
+Set of architectures that this test scenario should not run on.

 platform_allow: <list of platforms>